nisha27edu/nisha27edu/README.md

 ## About Me
  Hi 👋 I'm Nisha Revankar
 🎓 Graduate Engineer
-💻 Passionate about technology and problem-solving
-🌱 Continuously learning and improving my skills

 ## 🎓 Education
 - Bachelor’s Degree in Engineering – Electrical And communication